Antiparallel d-stable Traces and a Stronger Version of Ore Problem: Introduction

 Note that Theorem~\ref{thm:1anti} is Theorem~\ref{thm:main} for $d = 1$.

-Because polypeptides obtained from DNA tend to construct dimers which can be represented with antiparallel edges in a double trace, several generalizations of Theorem~\ref{thm:1anti} motivated by biomolecular computing and assembling graphs from strands of DNA were already introduced in the past.
-Ellis-Monaghan observed in~\cite{mon-2004} how Theorem~\ref{thm:1anti} characterizes graphs which may be constructed from a single strand of DNA.
-A generalization of Theorem~\ref{thm:1anti} different from ours from~\cite{fan-1998} was used to characterize graphs which may be constructed from $m$ strands of DNA.
+Independently, several generalizations of Theorem~\ref{thm:1anti} motivated by biomolecular computing and assembling graphs from strands of DNA were already introduced in the past.
+Ellis-Monaghan (2004) observed how Theorem~\ref{thm:1anti} characterizes graphs which may be constructed from a single strand of DNA.
+A generalization of Theorem~\ref{thm:1anti} different from ours presented by Fan and Zhu (1998) was used to characterize graphs which may be constructed from $m$ strands of DNA.

 The paper is organized as follows.
 In the next section we first list basic concepts needed throughout the paper.
 Then we present double traces, $d$-repetitions, $d$-stable traces, strong traces, and some already known results about them.
 In Section~\ref{sec:spanning_trees} we prove some results about spanning trees for which also co-trees fulfill some additional requirements.
 Those results are later used in Section~\ref{sec:proof} where we prove Theorem~\ref{thm:main}.
 We conclude with some observations which follow from the theorem.
 Among others, an alternative visualization of graphs from Theorem~\ref{thm:main} is observed --- embedding graphs in pseudosurfaces, which in the past has received much less attention than embedding graphs in surfaces.